 - 2 candy canes, crushed

-Lay out a large sheet of baking paper (about 70cm / 2.3 ft).
+- Lay out a large sheet of baking paper (about 70cm / 2.3 ft).
 Cut the dough into 3 pieces and set 2 aside.
-Lay the first one in the centre of one half of the baking paper and fold the other half over the top.
+Lay the first piece in the centre of one half of the baking paper and fold the other half over the top.

-Use a square cookie cutter (10cm / 3in) to cut shapes out of the dough.
+- Use a square cookie cutter (10cm / 4in) to cut shapes out of the dough.
 Move some of the excess dough out of the way and sit a straw about 5mm in from the front edge of the cutout.
-Use a small knife or spatula to carefully lift the front edge and push it onto the straw.
+Use a small knife or offset spatula to carefully lift the front edge and push it onto the straw.
 Now carefully roll it up and sit on the prepared baking tray.
-Repeat with the rest of the dough, sitting the finished rolls about 1 inch apart on the baking trays.
-Sit the trays in the fridge for at least half an hour before proceeding (notes)
+Repeat with the rest of the dough, sitting the finished rolls about 1-2 inches apart on the baking trays.
+Sit the trays in the fridge for at least half an hour before proceeding (notes).

-Allow to cool just a minute or so before removing straws.
+- Allow to cool for 5-10 minutes before removing straws.
 Hold the cookie firmly in the palm of one hand.
 Use your thumb of the other hand to push on one end of the straw until it loosens, then pull out from the other end.
 Let them cool completely before filling.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

 - It’s very important to let the cookies cool in the fridge for a minimum of ½ an hour as this will help them to keep their shape when they bake.